honeycombio/gha-buildevents/README.md

     buildevents step $BUILD_ID $STEP_ID $STEP_START 'step 1'
 ```

+`gha-buildevents` is a _wrapping action_.
+This means it has a post section which will run at the end of the build, after all other steps.
+In this final step the trace is finalized using `buildevents build`.
+Since this step runs always, even if the job failed, you don't have to worry about traces not being sent.

 ## Example

 This repository has its own workflow which will run every 15 minutes.
 See [.github/workflows/integration.yaml](./.github/workflows/integration.yaml).